spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/create-manage-node-pool.md

 :::

-You can create additional node pools to meet the requirements of your workloads, such as defining different node pools for different workloads, better manage the IP address utilization, or to provide additional capacity.
+You can create additional node pools to meet the requirements of your workloads, such as defining different node pools for different workloads, better managing the IP address utilization, or providing additional capacity.
 This guide provides instructions on how to create a node pool for IP address management (IPAM) for a PCG deployed in a VMware vSphere environment.